There are a lot of fun things to do in Edinburgh, Scotland! See why we absolutely fell in love with this city and can’t wait to go back!

 When we went we were privileged enough to see the poppy display commemorating the Soldiers who lost their lives in the first World War.
 It was a moving display.

 I freely admit that I am a big wuss.
 But I thought this might be fun.
 It turns out I was right.
 There are 11 actors that take you through 1000 years of Scottish history in approximately 80 minutes.
 The actors and the sets were really great and there were two underground rides.
 Besides almost peeing my pants, I also learned quite a bit.
 So I highly recommend it.

-If you want to venture out a bit, you can take a day trip north to Loch Ness and look for the infamous Loch Ness Monster.
-There are several tour groups that make the trip so it isn’t difficult to do.
-The trip up there is pretty impressive just on its own.
-The Scottish highlands are beautiful and made up many mountain ranges and lakes (lochs).
+If you’re looking for day trips from Edinburgh, you can take a trip up north to Loch Ness and look for the infamous Loch Ness Monster.
+There are several companies that offer Scottish Highland tours so it isn’t difficult to do.
+The drive up is pretty impressive just on its own.
+The Scottish highlands are beautiful and made up of many mountain ranges and lakes (lochs).

 Loch Ness, the largest loch in Scotland in terms of volume, was actually the reason we decided to add Scotland to our European vacation.
-I knew it was a long shot, but I wanted to be able to say I looked for Nessie!
+We knew it was a long shot, but we wanted to be able to say that we looked for Nessie!
 We took the cruise that travels over the loch for about an hour and were able to get an explanation on the high tech sonar equipment they use to see live images of what’s underneath the water.
 Although, sadly, we didn’t get to see Nessie, the trip was still a lot of fun.

 Like we said earlier, Edinburgh is a magical place and a city that we would go back to in a heartbeat.
 We hope that this post has inspired you to visit and given you some ideas for fun things to do both in and out of the city. 🙂